-Juniors are players that are under the age of 18 in the calendar year (1st January to 31st December).
+Juniors (Youth) are players that are under the age of 18 in the calendar year (1st January to 31st December).
 In this country “Juniors” includes the internationally recognised age groups of:

 These age groups would usually play together but sometimes there are events for the separate age groups.
 Younger players can take part in an event for older players but older players cannot take part in an event for younger players.